-Relevant provisions Question Ar swer 31.
-Paragraph 4.5 and 4.8 of the AML/CFT Guideline Lists of signatories Is an AI required to identify and verify the identity of all account signatories?
-Account signatories are only required to be identified and verified if they are a PPTA.
-Instead of verifying the PPTAs' identities by reference to the identification document, data or information for each PPTA, Als may take other reasonable measures (ie appropriate measures which are commensurate with the ML/TF risks).
-For example, where a business relationship is assessed to present a low ML/TF risk, an Al could verify the PPTAs' identities by reference to a list of PPTAs, whose identities and authority to act have been confirmed by a department or person within that customer which is independent to the persons whose identities are being verified (for example, compliance, audit or human resources).
-For the avoidance of doubt, as indicated in paragraph 4.5.3 of the AML/CFT Guideline, the Al is required to identify the PPTA by obtaining at least the following identification information: Natural person PPTA Legal person PPTA (a) full name; (b) date of birth; (c) nationality; and (d) unique identification number and document type. (a) full name; (b) date of incorporation, establishment or registration; (c) place of incorporation, establishment or registration (including address of registered office); (d) unique identification number and document type; and (e) principal place of business (if different from the address of registered office).
-32. Paragraph 4.5.1 of the AML/CFT Guideline Persons purporting to act on behalf of the customer Should dealers and traders in an investment bank or asset manager be considered as PPTAs?
-Dealers and traders in an investment bank or asset manager who are authorised to act on behalf of the investment bank or asset manager would not ordinarily be considered as PPTAs.
-However, there is no "one size fits all" approach given the differences in roles and ML/TF risks involved.
-An AI should have a documented policy that applies a reasonable approach, having regard to the ordinary meaning and other FAQs relating to PPTAs.
+Relevant provisions Question An iswer 33.
+33. Paragraph 4.5 and 4.8 of the AML/CFT Guideline Lists of signatories PPTAs' identities by reference to the identification doc other reasonable measures (ie appropriate measures) o present a low ML/TF risk, an AI could verify the PPTAs' ties and authority to act have been confirmed by a dependent to the persons whose identities are being purces).
+4.5.3 of the AML/CFT Guideline, the AI is required to Natural person PPTA Legal person PPTA (a) full name; (b) date of birth; (c) nationality; and (d) unique identification number and document type. (a) full name; (b) date of incorporation, establishment or registration; (c) place of incorporation, establishment or registration (including address of registered office); (d) unique identification number and document type; and (e) principal place of business (if different from the address of registered office).
+34. Paragraph 4.5.1 of the AML/CFT Guideline Persons purporting to act on behalf of the customer Should dealers and traders in an investment bank or asset manager be considered as PPTAs?
+Dealers and traders in an investment bank or asset ma investment bank or asset manager would not ordinarily size fits all" approach given the differences in roles and documented policy that applies a reasonable approach relating to PPTAs. / be considered as PPTAs.
+However, there is no "one